Experience the Sound of Healing

 What happens during a typical music therapy session?

-The music therapist may use one or more instruments (i.e.: piano, guitar, q-chord/autoharp, rhythm instruments and voice) to provide live music and engage the patient and/or family members in music making with the therapist as they are able.
+The music therapist may use one or more instruments (i.e.: piano, guitar, q-chord, HAPI Drum, rhythm instrument, voice, and/or electronic instruments) to provide live music and engage the patient and/or family members in music making with the therapist as they are able.
 Music utilized/provided is selected from patient preferred music and requests.
 Patients and/or family members may be led in participation through singing, instrument playing, music listening, music discussion and song writing.

 How often does the music therapist visit & how long are the sessions?